conversation/i18n-hygiene/README.md

 #### Without Rails

-Using this gem without is possible, but you'll need to load the translations manually first.
+Using this gem without Rails is possible, but you'll need to load the translations manually first.

 ```ruby
 namespace :i18n do